 Kanonkop is Dutch and Afrikaans for Cannon head.
 This hill is named after an old Dutch cannon that was found here just before the Second World War.
 This and other cannons were used by the Dutch East India Company to signal the ships that rounded the Cape.

-Buffelsfontein Visitor Centre is named after the farm which lands covered the southernmost part of the peninsula from the early 1800s.
+Buffelsfontein Visitor Centre is named after the farm whose lands covered the southernmost part of the peninsula from the early 1800s.
 The land of Buffelsfontein farm was not very good for farming.
 At one point, ostriches were introduced.
 The descendants of these ostriches can still be seen in this area.

 The farm had one resource in abundance: Lime from seashells on the beach and from Calcrete rock.
-This lime was used to plaster the houses in Cape Town.
-Near the end of this hike you pass a Lime Kiln that was used to get the lime out of the shells and calcrete.
+This lime was used to plaster houses in Cape Town.
+Near the end of this hike, you pass a Lime Kiln that was used to get the lime out of the shells and calcrete.

 Paulsberg is not so impressive looking rocky hill if you approach it from Kanonkop.
 However, the other side is quite a different story as it is a sheer vertical drop all the way to the shore, where the Venus Pools are.
 From Kanonskop, hike the path towards the hill and take a right turn, the little trail up the hill.

 The views from the top of Paulsberg are magnificent, probably one of the best on the Cape Point Peninsula.
 You are standing right on a sheer drop, with a series of cliffs to the north and views all the way to cape point to the south.
 The rocky shore down below looks amazing from here.